philpagel/udp3305s/README.md

 ![config channel1](img/channel1.png)
 ![config serial](img/serial.png)

-The config file has been submitted to the Testcontroller project and should be included in the next release.
+The config file has been submitted to the Testcontroller project and is included since release V2.49.
 So you don't have to download it form here.
-However, I'll be happy to get bug reports or feature requests here.
+Future updates will be submitted aswell.

-Thanks to Wolfram Bahmann for his input and testing the config on a UDP3305S-E.
+# Contributions

-# Contributing
+Thanks to Wolfram Bahmann for his input and testing the testcontroller config on a UDP3305S-E.

 If you find an error, miss a feature or have figured out a piece of data that I have missed, please open an issue and let me know.
 Please don't submit